-- 5.1 a.The game is won by the player who has checkmated his opponent's king.
-This immediately ends the game, provided that the move producing the checkmate position was in accordance with Article 3 and Articles 4.2 4.7. - b.
-The game is won by the player whose opponent declares he resigns.
-This immediately ends the game. - a.The game is drawn when the player to move has no legal move and his king is not in check.
+- 5.1.1 The game is won by the player who has checkmated his opponent's king.
+This immediately ends the game, provided that the move producing the checkmate position was in accordance with Article 3 and Articles 4.2 4.7. - 5.1.2 The game is won by the player whose opponent declares he resigns.
+This immediately ends the game. - 5.2.1 The game is drawn when the player to move has no legal move and his king is not in check.
 The game is said to end in 'stalemate'.
-This immediately ends the game, provided that the move producing the stalemate position was in accordance with Article 3 and Articles 4.2 4.7. - b.
-The game is drawn when a position has arisen in which neither player can checkmate the opponent's king with any series of legal moves.
+This immediately ends the game, provided that the move producing the stalemate position was in accordance with Article 3 and Articles 4.2 4.7. - 5.2.2 The game is drawn when a position has arisen in which neither player can checkmate the opponent's king with any series of legal moves.
 The game is said to end in a 'dead position'.
-This immediately ends the game, provided that the move producing the position was in accordance with Article 3 and Articles 4.2 4.7. - c.
-The game is drawn upon agreement between the two players during the game.
-This immediately ends the game. - d.The game may be drawn if an identical position is about to appear or has appeared on the chessboard at least three times (see Article 9.2). - e.
-The game may be drawn if each player has made at least the last 50 moves without the movement of any pawn and without any capture (see Article 9.3).
+This immediately ends the game, provided that the move producing the position was in accordance with Article 3 and Articles 4.2 4.7. - 5.2.3 The game is drawn upon agreement between the two players during the game, provided both players have made at least one move.
+This immediately ends the game.